 The Operational Matrix: Invoice Requirements by Business Model

-Invoice type selection depends on your business model and transaction type.
-Select wrong and the tax authority rejects your invoice—your customer loses their VAT deduction rights, creating commercial disputes that damage buyer relationships.
+E-invoice type selection depends on the enterprise’s business model and transaction type.
+Selecting the wrong type results in tax authority rejection — the buyer loses VAT deduction rights, creating commercial disputes that damage supplier relationships.

 Scenario A: Service & Consulting Companies